 The MyPanera loyalty program has a number of advantageous features:

-- front-loaded rewards including free items for registering and first use; and
+- Front-loaded rewards including free items for registering and first use.

 However, the program also has several disadvantageous features:

-- uncertain whether you will personally appreciate your reward; and
+- Uncertain whether you will personally appreciate your reward.

 Experiences with MyPanera Card